ptorru/pg7232/teoriaS7/notes/week_7_theory.md

 Ultimately Senior Management is responsible, specially of making sure company/team dynamics are such that everybody is covering an aspect of quality.

+Remember Week 5, Agile?
+Agile aims to inherently build quality into the deliverables, not by introducing checks, but rather from a process level.

 From different perspectives the actitivites can be synthesized as:
 * Software Engineering Methods
 * Project Management Techniques